 Depending on the recollections of the people involved, and the availability of witnesses to the accident it can be difficult to prove exactly what happened.
 Where necessary the insurance companies or a court will decide fault based on the available evidence.

 You can make a claim by sending a written demand to the at fault party, their insurer or both.
 If they make a claim on their insurance you will then deal directly with their insurer.
 If you do not receive a response, or the at fault party refuses to pay, you may institute legal proceedings and sue them for the compensation.
 If you commence proceedings, the court will need to be satisfied that the other party is at fault so you will need to be prepared to provide sufficient evidence of this.
-Generally its wise to seek the assistance of a lawyer for this.
+Generally, it is wise to seek the assistance of a lawyer for this.

 If it is possible to repair your car, you can claim for the cost of your repairs and any other associated costs such as towing.